wearsunscreen/viple/README.md

 ## To-Do List

+- Add another Gems level to teach the `dd` command for deleting lines
 - Add a level to teach a new command
+- Replace IntroText() and TitleText() with map(LevelID, string)
+- use function pointers for updates in
 - Implement a Snake game to practice the H, J, K, and L navigation keys
-- Add another Gems level to teach the `dd` command for deleting lines
 - Improve the overall visual design and aesthetics
 - Develop a maki game to teach word advance
 - Implement a level completion screen with options to repeat, proceed to the next level, or return to the main menu